consoledotdev/home/content/interviews/mergify-julien-danjou.md

 ### Find out more

 [Mergify](https://mergify.com/) is a tool for automating GitHub pull requests.
+It was originally featured as an "Interesting Tool" in the [Console newsletter](https://console.dev) on 25 Nov 2021.
 This interview was conducted on 28 Oct 2021.